F-said/march-madness-predict/index.markdown

 Could an algorithm have predicted this performance?

-In 2018 I trained a classifier on college basketball team-ranking data.
-It gave UMBC a 2% chance of victory against Virginia.
-Perhaps a "better" model would have even given it a 0% chance of victory.
+In 2018 I crudely trained a classifier on college basketball team-ranking data.
+It gave UMBC a 2% chance of victory.
+Perhaps a "better" model would have even given it a 0% chance.

 This year, my methodology hasn't changed, so I expect my model to miss major upsets.
-Instead I propose to compare my models results to a bracket that I generated using "unpredictive" principles.
-Namely, predicting that the winner always has the more popular team color.
+Instead I compare my models results to a bracket that I generated using "unpredictive" principles.
+Namely, predicting that the winner always has the more popular [team color](https://www.spoonflower.com/americas_true_colors).

-Through this approach, I hope to ask the following questions:
+Using this non "data-driven" solution I hope to ask:

-- Is it better to sometimes guess than use potentially biased data or an improperly trained model?
+- Is it just as bad to guess (or use intuition) than use biased data or a poorly trained model?

 - Is a domain worth modeling when the data does not capture events that could potentially hinder or benefit a team's performance?
     - For example, ranking data might include how often players make points on the free-throw line, but what about the referee decisions that causes players to get on the free throw line?
 Or even, how many consecutive days were athletes not able to practice due to COVID-19?
 </details>